MattHodge/books/accelerate_the_science_of_lean_software_and_devops.md

 * *Deployment frequency* - how often are we deploying changes to production (this change may include multiple commits).
 * *Mean time to restore* - how quickly can a service be restored.
-* *Change fail percentage* - what percentages of changes to production fail (resulted in degraded service or require remediation like hot fixes, patches, roll backs). eNPS used to measure “loyalty” (can use with our surveys)
+* *Change fail percentage* - what percentages of changes to production fail (resulted in degraded service or require remediation like hot fixes, patches, roll backs).

+eNPS used to measure customer "loyalty".
+Useful way to measure internal developer happiness.

 You should also measure these blockers to continuous delivery: